Outer Coast Year 2020–21

 Spring Semester: Tuesday, January 19th – Saturday, May 8th, 2021

-High school graduates or GED holders are eligible to apply for the Fall Semester, Spring Semester, or both until July 12.
-The Spring Semester application will remain open until September 30.
+High school graduates or GED holders are eligible to apply for the Spring Semester until September 30.
+The application for the Fall Semester has closed.

 The Outer Coast Year rests on the three pillars of Academics, Service & Labor, and Self-governance.
 For more details on the Outer Coast Year, please see the Program Overview.